vmieres/The-Gold-Standard/README.md

 ## **Insights & findings**

-+ Mexico had the lowest minimum hourly-wages over the years.
++ Mexico paid the lowest minimum hourly-wages over the years.

 + Australia, Luxemburg, France, Germany, and Netherlands paid the highest minimum hourly-wages over the years.

 + New Zealand and the UK are continuosly increasing the minimum hourly-wage over the years.

 + US has high standard of living, but it is not among the top 3 countreis with highest minimum hourly-wage.

++ European countries tend to pay higher minimum hourly-wage and South American countries tend to pay lower minimum hourly-wage.

++ Cos of living in each country can be considered for further studies.

 ## **Conclusion**